matteobaglini/death-by-primitive-obsession/PITCHME.md

 ---

 ## Mindset
-- You are here to learn not to build something, no output required
+- @color[GoldenRod](You are here to learn) not to build something, no output required
 - Slow down.
-Don't focus on getting it done, focus on doing it perfectly
+Don't focus on getting it done, @color[GoldenRod](focus on doing it perfectly)
+- It's necessary to @color[GoldenRod](push to the extreme) to verify the validity of a technique
-- Work in pair.
-Leverage each other knowledge.
+- Leverage each @color[GoldenRod](other knowledge).
+Work in pair.

 ---